CCThompson82/MLE_capstone/Capstone_report.md

 ## Justification

-The final logistic regression model was always more accurate in predicting the probability of prostate cancer  metastasis than the benchmark model.
+The final logistic regression model was always more accurate in predicting the probability of PC  metastasis than the benchmark model.
 Over the five consecutive runs described above, an average improvement of 20.8% in log loss score was achieved over the starting benchmark score.